-However, Google often rewrites page title tags for the SERP, which means that the title that appears on your site and the title that appears on the SERP may differ.
+However, Google often rewrites page title tags for the SERPs, which means that the title that appears on your site and the title that appears in the search results may differ.

 When we noticed that Google was rewriting page titles, we conducted research to find out how often this occurs.
 After all, Google is essentially washing away your work, so we wanted to pinpoint the frequency.

 NEW RESEARCH: Google Title Rewrites - 2021 Research Study

 For our research, we looked at the top five ranking URLs for 50,000 keywords.
 When we ran our analysis (which you’ll soon learn how to do) we found that 23% of titles were rewritten by Google — that’s more than one out of five!